US Army chief welcomed to Thailand with coronavirus test

 Thai political activist Srisuwan Janya vowed earlier this week to file an official complaint charging the government with malfeasance for allowing the visit.
 He alleged, without producing evidence, that the VIP rules were established solely to facilitate the U.S. delegation’s visit.

-Thailand has long been one of the closet allies in Asia of the United States, though relations have been strained over Washington’s statements of concern over the status of democracy in Thailand, particularly following military coups in 2006 and 2014.
+Thailand has long been one of the U.S.’s closest allies in Asia, though relations have been strained over Washington’s statements of concern over the status of democracy in Thailand, particularly following military coups in 2006 and 2014.

 The fuss over McConville’s visit was the second this week involving the United States and the coronavirus.
 Photos of the U.S. Embassy’s 4th of July reception showed U.S. Ambassador Michael George DeSombre posing for photos with guests including Thai Health Minister Anutin Charnvirakul.
 None wore masks in the group photos, in which they stood side by side.